Better Together - Azure Active Directory Privileged Identity Management and Authentication Context

 a.
 Set the Select what this policy applies to Authentication Context

 b.
-Select Require FIDO2 for Azure AD GA Role Activation authentication context
+Select Require FIDO2 for Entra ID GA Role Activation authentication context - Select Grant

 - Click "Create" to save your policy